-Tennis elbow is usually caused by overuse from repeated hand and wrist movements.
-These movements are sometimes a part of everyday activities, such as using a screwdriver.
-Overuse can also result from playing sports, such as tennis.
-Less often, tennis elbow is caused by a direct blow to the tendons.
+The cause is usually overuse from repeated hand and wrist movements.
+These movements are sometimes a part of everyday activities, like using a screwdriver.
+Or the overuse can come from playing sports, like tennis.

 eMedicineHealth Medical Reference from Healthwise